- Indigitization Website WalkthroughJoin our program manager librarian Kayla for a walkthrough of our new website.

 - Indigitization Website RedesignIndigitization is excited to announce its newly redesigned website!
 After several months of hard work and dedicated focus, the site will be officially launched on July 27th, 2020.
 The new …

-Indigitization is a collaborative initiative between BC Aboriginal groups and academic partners from the University of British Columbia and the University of Northern British Columbia to facilitate capacity building in Indigenous information management.
+Indigitization is a collaborative initiative between BC Indigenous groups and academic partners from the University of British Columbia and the University of Northern British Columbia to facilitate capacity building in Indigenous information management.

 This continuing program is committed to clarifying processes and identifying issues in the conservation, digitization, and management of Indigenous community knowledge.